When and Why You Should Upgrade Your PC?

-There are a lot of components that make up a PC and some of them create a much more noticeable difference to performance than others.
-Technology has always moved quickly and manufacturers are constantly competing to make these components faster, smaller and more efficient.
-Small tweaks and improvements are being made to hardware all the time and new products are constantly being released with an array of new features.
-It’s easy to get caught up in this cycle and feel like you should be upgrading before you need to.
-The truth is we only see big changes in PC hardware every couple of years or so.
+There are a lot of components that make up a functioning PC.
+Some of them create a more noticeable difference to performance than others.
+On top of this, technology is moving more rapidly than ever before, and manufacturers are constantly innovating to make these components faster, smaller, and more efficient.
+Minor tweaks and improvements are made all the time, and products are being released with an array of new features.
+It makes it easy to get caught up in this cycle and feel like you have to upgrade well before you need to.
+The truth is we see major changes in PC hardware far less frequently than product releases would have us believe.

 Meltdown and spectre